 You’ll love the bold flavors in Garlic Lemon Butter Scallops.
 The beautiful sear on the outside and creamy inside are such a wonderful combination.

 I’ve eaten seafood all my life, but I never ate scallops as a kid.
 That’s probably because my parents didn’t cook them.
 As an adult, I ate them occasionally, but only when they were part of a dish.
-I’m very picky about the seafood I eat here in Oklahoma, and Bodean Seafood in Tulsa is one of the only places I’ll buy it.
-They fly it in twice daily, so you know it’s fresh.
+I’m very picky about the seafood I eat here in Oklahoma.
+Bodean Seafood in Tulsa is one of the only places where I buy fresh seafood, because they fly it in twice daily.

-What I like about Bodean, and any reputable fish monger or butcher, is the staff.
+What I like most about any reputable fish monger or butcher, is the staff.
 They are knowledgeable, helpful, and willing to share tips and cooking methods.
 My first scallops recipe was good, but not very exciting; I simply seared them in butter and served them over risotto.
 I made it once more, but then didn’t buy scallops again for about a year.
-On my most recent visit to Bodean I decided to try them again, but wanted to kick them up several notches.
+The next time I went to Bodean I chatted with the fish monger and he gave me some recommendations.
 That’s how Garlic Lemon Butter Scallops was born

 GARLIC, BUTTER, AND LEMON…OH MY!